 Kuniyoshi Kanai OD, FAAO

-This specialty track is designed to provide residents with advanced experience in assessment and management of patients of all ages with ocular motor, binocular vision and visual perceptual anomalies.
-Residents will gain experience in vision therapy techniques, neuro-rehabilitation activities and educational advocacy methods appropriate for patients with congenital and acquired brain injuries and neuro-optometric lesions.
-Although our clinic draws from a common core of patients, including school children with reading challenges, young adults with sports vision related traumatic brain injuries, visually mature patients with anomalous adaptations to early onset strabismus and amblyopia, children with cortical vision impairment or developmental and adults with clinical outcomes following vascular accidents.
+This specialty track is designed to provide residents with advanced experience in the assessment and management of patients of all ages with ocular motor, binocular vision, and visual perceptual anomalies.
+Residents will gain experience in vision therapy techniques, neuro-rehabilitation activities, and educational advocacy methods when appropriate.
+Our clinic draws from a common core of patients, including school children with reading challenges, adults with traumatic brain injuries, visually mature conditions, patients with anomalous adaptations to early-onset strabismus and amblyopia, children with cortical vision impairment or developmental and adults with clinical outcomes following vascular accidents.
 Our residents can gain experience working independently with all of these populations.

 Cornea and Contact Lenses

-This program offers experience in fitting contact lenses for a general population of patients, but primarily focuses on those who need special designs such as keratoconic, post-surgical, bitoric, multifocal, aphakic, and prosthetic/cosmetic lenses.
+This program offers experience in fitting contact lenses for a general population of patients which primarily focuses on those who need special designs such as keratoconic, post-surgical, bitoric, multifocal, aphakic, and prosthetic/cosmetic lenses.
 Residents will work with a wide array of lens designs, including standard and impression molded sclerals, corneal gas permeable lenses, hybrids, and custom soft lenses.
-They can diversify their experience by rotating through Myopic Control Clinic, Dry Eye Clinic as well as Refractive Surgery Center.
-Residents may gain contact lens teaching experience in both didactic and clinical courses, and have the opportunity to participate in contact lens research projects if interested.
-During the year residents may attend contact lens related conferences, such as the Gas Permeable Lens Institute Residency Meeting and the Global Specialty Lens Symposium.
+They can diversify their experience by rotating through Myopic Control Clinic, Dry Eye Clinic, and Refractive Surgery Center.
+Residents may gain contact lens teaching experience in both didactic and clinical courses and have the opportunity to participate in contact lens research projects if interested.
+During the year, residents attend contact lens-related conferences, such as the Gas Permeable Lens Institute Residency Meeting and the Global Specialty Lens Symposium.

 Funding for this residency was established by Dr. Michael G. Harris in appreciation for the outstanding clinical education he received at Berkeley Optometry, and his desire to train future educators and practitioners.